mysteryx93/Modern.Net-Tutorial/6_UnitTesting.md

 1. Create your public interfaces
 2. Write down a list of all scenarios that need to be tested
-3. Start writing your tests with the expected behaviors
+3. Start writing your tests with the expected behaviors by calling the interfaces
 4. Write your code until all tests pass
 5. Enjoy a service that just "works" as expected no matter what you feed in!